EoinTravers/hugo.eointravers.com/content/post/web-2/index.md

 It's not as interesting, but you still need to serve your experiment, and save the data.
-Several of the front end tools described above, particularly the paid-for ones, come with a backend already set up and ready to go.
+Several of the front end tools described above, particularly the paid-for ones, come with a back end already set up and ready to go.
 Google Forms, Qualtrics, and the like all take care of hosting for you, so you can just build your experiment or survey, click launch, and then download the data when it's done.

 ## Specialist services

-There are a few services that wil serve your experiment and save the data for you.
+There are a few services that will serve your experiment and save the data for you.
 In some cases, this just means uploading JavaScript, HTML, and CSS files you've written yourself (from scratch or using jsPsych),